preciofishbone/OmniaDocs/my-workplace/quick-search/index.rst

 .. image:: quick-search-settings-quick.png

 + **Search Categories**: The selected search categories for Quick search are listed.
 You can add or remove categories using the list to the right.
-+ **Title/Row limit**: For each selected search category can set the number of search results to be shown for each category. **Important note!** This setting is valid for Quick search only.
++ **Title/Row limit**: For each selected search category you can set the number of search results to be shown. **Important note!** This setting is valid for Quick search only.
 When a user chooses to display the Advanced search, all search results are shown there per category.

 The Advanced Search tab
 ------------------------